awsdocs/aws-security-hub-user-guide/doc_source/securityhub-internal-providers.md

 If cross\-Region aggregation is enabled, then when you pivot from the aggregation Region, Detective opens in the Region where the finding originated\.

 If a link does not work, then for troubleshooting advice, see [Troubleshooting the pivot](https://docs.aws.amazon.com/detective/latest/userguide/profile-pivot-from-service.html#profile-pivot-troubleshooting)\.

+### Amazon Security Lake \(Receives findings\)<a name="integration-security-lake"></a>

+Security Lake is a fully\-managed security data lake service\.
+You can use Security Lake to automatically centralize security data from cloud, on\-premises, and custom sources into a data lake that's stored in your account\.
+Subscribers can consume data from Security Lake for investigative and analytics use cases\.

+To activate this integration, you must enable both services and add Security Hub as a source in the Security Lake console, Security Lake API, or AWS CLI\.
+Once you complete these steps, Security Hub begins to send all findings to Security Lake\.

+Security Lake automatically normalizes Security Hub findings and converts them to a standardized open\-source schema called Open Cybersecurity Schema Framework \(OCSF\)\.
+In Security Lake, you can add one or more subscribers to consume Security Hub findings\.

+For more information about this integration, including instructions on adding Security Hub as a source and creating subscribers, see [Integration with AWS Security Hub](https://docs.aws.amazon.com/security-lake/latest/userguide/securityhub-integration.html) in the *Amazon Security Lake User Guide*\.

 ### AWS Systems Manager Explorer and OpsCenter \(Receives and updates findings\)<a name="integration-ssm-explorer-opscenter"></a>